Adeelmunir707/Voting-Machine/README.md

-# Voting-Machine Developed By using Object Oriented Progrmaming
+# Voting-Machine Developed By using Object Oriented Progrmaming.